Coordinated Disclosure · VU#487875

 2026-05-18Public disclosure (this advisory)

-Publication on Day 63 follows the early coordinated close provision in ZT Disclosure Policy v1.6 ยง4.
+Publication on Day 66 was the date proposed via the CERT/CC coordination thread (2026-05-12) and accepted on-thread, consistent with the early coordinated close provision in ZT Disclosure Policy v1.6 section 4.

 Coordination stance.
 This advisory was published on the date proposed via the CERT/CC coordination thread (2026-05-12) and accepted on-thread.